google/WebFundamentals/src/content/en/updates/2016/03/notifications.md

 The action icon's appearance differs by platform.
-For example, on Android the icon will have a dark grey filter applied in Lollipop and above, and a white filter pre-Lollipop, while on desktop it will be full colour.
+For example, on Android the icon will have a dark grey filter applied in Lollipop and above, and a white filter pre-Lollipop, while on desktop it will be full color.
 (Note: there is [discussion about the future of this on desktop](https://bugs.chromium.org/p/chromium/issues/detail?id=589837).)
 Some platforms might not even be able to display action icons, so ensure that you are using the icons to provide context to the action and not as the sole indicator